Date

 Connect to personal experiences

-Support students to make connections within relevant contexts, such as sharing a mihi.
+Support learners to make connections within relevant contexts, such as sharing a mihi.

 They’d feel a lot more confident talking about something that they were certain about, like their heritage, rather than something that they had gone and taken out of, say, library books, to present to the class.